-- Students may NOT enter the lab outside of your scheduled lab period, unless permitted by you. - No smoking, eating, or drinking in the lab. - Wear appropriate attire... - → Avoid wearing overly bulky or loose-fitting clothing that may become entangled with the experimental apparatus. - → Roll up loose sleeves.
-Long pants, like blue jeans or sweats-no shorts or short skirts. - → Shoes that cover the entire foot-no sandals, Crocs, or cloth sneakers. - → Long hair tied or pinned back. - → Use direct-impact safety goggles, when working with small projectiles (such as Ballistic Pendulum experiment). - Know the location and use of safety features in the lab. - Safety exits: two primary safety exits and one secondary exit (leads into Wiegand 151 lab). - Know the location of the nearest Fire Blanket. - Rooms contains two Fire Extinguishers. - If there is a fire or suspected fire, follow the "R.A.C.E" acronym: Rescue Alarm Contain Extinguish/ Evacuate

-Immediately stop what you are doing and remove anyone in immediate danger from the fire to a safe area.
+- Students may NOT enter the lab outside of your scheduled lab period, unless permitted by you. - No smoking, eating, or drinking in the lab. - Wear appropriate attire... - \rightarrow Avoid wearing overly bulky or loose-fitting clothing that may become entangled with the experimental apparatus. - \rightarrow Roll up loose sleeves.
+Long pants, like blue jeans or sweats-no shorts or short skirts. - \rightarrow Shoes that cover the entire foot-no sandals, Crocs, or cloth sneakers. - \rightarrow Long hair tied or pinned back. - → Use direct-impact safety goggles, when working with small projectiles (such as Ballistic Pendulum experiment). - \rightarrow If you wear a face mask, please note you may wear your original face mask to perform physics experiments, since there are no chemical or biological hazards.
+If at any time during the lab session, your face mask needs to be replaced with a disposable one, then please inform the instructor. - Know the location and use of safety features in the lab. - ^o Safety exits: two primary safety exits and one secondary exit (leads into Wiegand 151 lab). - Know the location of the nearest Fire Blanket.
+Rooms contains two Fire Extinguishers.
+If there is a fire or suspected fire, follow the "R.A.C.E" acronym: Rescue - Alarm - Contain - Extinguish/ Evacuate Rescue Immediately stop what you are doing and remove anyone in immediate danger from the fire to a safe area.

 Activate the nearest fire alarm pull station-located in the hallway, next to Wiegand 129.

-Call 911 (dial 9 and then 9-1-1- when using campus phone) to report the location and current extent of the fire.
+Call 911 to report the location and current extent of the fire.
 Then call University Campus Safety at 305-899-3333 so they can assist fire rescue upon arrival to campus.

 Close all doors that you can safely reach to contain the fire.
 During evacuation, close the doors behind you.